-Penn Medicine has one of the most comprehensive and respected bariatric (weight loss) surgery programs in the U.S. We offer the full range of weight loss surgery procedures, including adjustable gastric band, sleeve gastrectomy, and Roux-en-Y gastric bypass surgery.
+Penn Medicine has one of the most comprehensive and respected bariatric (weight loss) surgery programs in the U.S. We offer the full range of weight loss surgery procedures, including vertical sleeve gastrectomy, Roux-en-Y gastric bypass surgery and adjustable gastric band.

 The American Society for Bariatric Surgery has designated the bariatric surgery program at the Hospital of the University of Pennsylvania a "Center of Excellence."
 This designation recognizes programs with a demonstrated record of favorable outcomes.
-To earn the Center of Excellence designation, a hospital must perform a high number of bariatric surgeries per year.
-Hospitals must also report long-term patient outcomes, have an on-site inspection to verify all data, and maintain a dedicated, multidisciplinary bariatric team.
+To earn the Center of Excellence designation, a hospital must perform a high number of bariatric surgeries per year, as well as report long-term patient outcomes, have an on-site inspection to verify all data, and maintain a dedicated, multidisciplinary bariatric team.

-The Penn Metabolic and Bariatric Surgery Program is also designated as a MBSAQIP Accredited Center- Comprehensive, which means we meet all the standards of rigorous regulations set by MBSAQIP.
-Our program offers complete care for morbidly obese people before and after weight loss surgery.
+The Bariatric Surgery Programs at the Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center and Pennsylvania Hospital have all been designated as MBSAQIP Accredited Center- Comprehensive, which means we meet all the standards of rigorous regulations set by MBSAQIP.
+Our program offers complete support for morbidly obese people both before and lifelong after weight loss surgery.

 Bariatric Treatment Options